brycehanscomb/brycehanscomb.com/pages/how-to-make-a-testable-user-interface.md

 This could mean making it easier to:

 * Select the first relevant item from a list
-* Finding the right day button in a calendar-picker
+* Finding today's date in a calendar-picker
 * Navigating pagination links
 * Selecting specific data without caring what the data actually is